Sorry, you need to enable JavaScript to visit this website.

 Counteracting the abuse of civil law contracts and introducing a minimum hourly rate

 In order to prevent the abuse of civil law contracts in employment and to protect the lowest paid workers, the Act of 22 July 2016 amending the Minimum Wage Act and certain other acts (Journal of Laws (Dz.U.), No. 1265, as amended) introduced into the legal framework a guaranteed minimum wage for specific civil law contracts (previously, it applied to only contracts of employment).
 From 1 January 2017, a minimum hourly rate of PLN 13 is applicable to each hour of commissioned work or services provided (including via self-employment).
 In subsequent years, the rate will be adjusted to a level corresponding to the increase in the minimum wage for employees.
-From 2020, the minimum wage will increase to PLN 2,600 gross, while the minimum hourly rate to PLN 17 gross.
 From January 2022, the minimum wage increased to PLN 3 010, the hourly rate to PLN 19.70.
 As of January 2023, the lowest wage will rise to 3,490 PLN gross, while the minimum hourly rate will be 22.80 PLN gross and another increase is planned for mid-year, due to high inflation.
+As of July 1, 2023, the minimum wage in Poland was 3,600 PLN, which is approximately 810 euros.
+Poland ranked 14th among 22 European Union countries in this regard (Hajec, 2023).
+From July 1, 2024, the minimum wage will rise to 4,300 PLN, with an hourly rate of 28.10 PLN for each hour of work or services provided.

 Changes in the employment of temporary workers